-Ryan Ammerman, as Senior Systems Administrator, manages the Linux and UNIX-based servers and provides desktop support for TWC’s Macs.
+Ryan Ammerman, as a Sr. Systems Administrator, manages servers and provides desktop support for Macs at The Wallace Center.
 Previously, he was a student technician in the College of Imaging Arts & Sciences at RIT.
-Ammerman holds an MS in Networking and Systems Administration and a bachelor’s degree in information technology, both from RIT.
+Ammerman holds an MS in Networking & Systems Administration and a BS in Information Technology, both from RIT.

 Frances Andreu manages RIT’s Open Access institutional repository, RIT Scholar Works, and works with other digitization and digital preservation projects.
 Previously, she was the Digital Services Librarian at the Rochester Regional Library Council where she handled their contributions to the New York Heritage and New York State Historic Newspapers projects.

 In addition Andreu previously worked at the Pittsford Community Library and is certified as a New York Public Librarian.
 She is a graduate of the University at Buffalo’s Master of Library Science program, and has a BA in English and Creative Writing from Binghamton University.
 She volunteers with the Rochester Early Career Information Professionals and in her free time enjoys running and writing.